IntroToR/Group_3/README.md

 # Group_3
 Members: Andrea Dest, Steven Krauklis, and Shujie Wu

+#Introduction:

-Introduction:This project is going to explore the characteristisc of Taylor Swift's song lyrics.
+This project is going to explore the characteristics of Taylor Swift's song lyrics.